cleesmith/NiceGUI-primer/README.md

 ## Steps to scrape NiceGUI documentation

-1. To avoid bugging the nicegui.io online server, I run the nicegui website at http://localhost:8080/:
+1. To avoid bugging the nicegui.io online server, I run the nicegui documenation website at http://localhost:8080/ by doing the following:
-	> This was a very thoughtful option for the NiceGUI project to offer.
+	> This was a very thoughtful option for the NiceGUI project to offer, so let's use it.

 	```sh
 	git clone nicegui
 	```

 	```sh
 	cd nicegui
 	```

 	Setup a virtual environment using conda or:

 	```sh
 	conda create -n nicegui python=3.10
 	```

 	```sh
 	conda activate NiceGUI-primer
 	```

 	Perhaps not all of these lib's are not needed, but it works:

 	```sh
 	pip install itsdangerous prometheus_client isort docutils pandas plotly pyecharts matplotlib requests dnspython
 	```

 	After cloning and pip'ing the NiceGUI repository, now launch `main.py` in the root directory:

 	```sh
 	python -B main.py
 	```